rht/fermionnode/README.md

 **Apr 16**

 * implement reduced slater determinant.
-The old way is to blindly compute wf from scratch
+The old way is to blindly antisymmetrize wf from scratch each time
-        ```python
-        wavefunction = antisymmetrize(wf_1particle)  # old way
-        ```
-* performance report on April 16: (new since the implementation of reduced slater det)
+* performance report on April 16: (new since the implementation of reduced slater det), 6e require 2.73s
-        * 6e result 3.119s ncalls 60150
-  6e require 2.73s
 * beware http://stackoverflow.com/questions/5956783/numpy-float-10x-slower-than-builtin-in-arithmetic-operations
 * implement http://stackoverflow.com/questions/6876377/numpy-arbitrary-precision-linear-algebra
 * starting to implement slater determinant update.
 It should become O(N) as advertised by the paper here http://arxiv.org/pdf/0906.4354.pdf